What Is a Nevis LLC?

 We help protect your assets from creditors.

-To form an LLC in Nevis, a person must (1) select a registered agent in Nevis, (2) pass a due diligence check with the agent company, (3) determine the manager of the LLC, and (4) file the required paperwork with the Island of Nevis.
-A U.S. entity or law firm can act as an interface between the U.S. person and an offshore formation company that serves as a registered agent and the forming entity of the Nevis LLC.
+A Nevis offshore company can be formed by working with a U.S. entity or law firm to act as an interface between the U.S. person and an offshore formation company that serves as (1) a registered agent and (2) the forming entity of the Nevis LLC.
 The offshore company can be formed without ever having to leave the United States.

 Nevis LLC Manager